Royal Society of Tasmania: Membership and activities

-In 2017 the Society's membership numbered about 350 from throughout Tasmania and beyond, meeting in Hobart and Launceston.
-The Society is administered by a Council comprising elected and ex officio members.
+In 2017, the Society's membership numbered about 350 from throughout Tasmania and beyond, meeting in Hobart and Launceston.
+The Society is administered by a Council comprising elected and ex-officio members.
 The membership of the Royal Society of Tasmania is open to all.
-The priorities of the Society are addressed through lecture programmes, panel discussions, symposia, excursions, publications including the peer reviewed annual journal Papers and Proceedings of the Royal Society of Tasmania, and a library.
+The priorities of the Society are addressed through lecture programmes, panel discussions, symposia, excursions, publications including the peer-reviewed annual journal Papers and Proceedings of the Royal Society of Tasmania, and a library.
 Eminent scholars are recognised through various awards and bursaries.

 The Society is currently based in the Tasmanian Museum and Art Gallery, Hobart.
-The Society’s library collection is now based within the University of Tasmania Morris Miller Library, Sandy Bay Campus.
+The Society’s library collection is housed within the University of Tasmania's Morris Miller Library, on the Sandy Bay Campus of the University in Hobart.

-The Northern Chapter is based at the Queen Victoria Museum and Art Gallery, Launceston.
+The Northern Chapter is based at the Queen Victoria Museum and Art Gallery in Launceston.

 Truganini

-Prior to her death Truganini had pleaded to colonial authorities for a respectful burial, and requested that her ashes be scattered in the D'Entrecasteaux Channel.
+Prior to her death, Truganini had pleaded to colonial authorities for a respectful burial, and requested that her ashes be scattered in the D'Entrecasteaux Channel.
 She feared that her body would be dissected and analyzed for scientific purposes as Aboriginal Tasmanian Wiliam Lenne's body had been.
-Despite her wishes, within two years, her skeleton was exhumed by the Royal Society of Tasmania and later placed on display.
+Despite her wishes, within two years, her skeleton was exhumed by the members of the Royal Society of Tasmania and later placed on display.